jrin771/Everything-LLMs-And-Robotics/PR Guide.md

 ## WHY PULL REQUESTS?
 In other repositories, such as [awesome-cv](https://github.com/jbhuang0604/awesome-computer-vision) there is the option for email, but I chose to not do that to ensure that every update is treated the same and is in one place.
+More details are in Good Practices.md

 ## I DON'T KNOW HOW A PULL REQUEST WORKS